-Valid values: The same as the module-id specified in Appendix A for configuring a custom process.
+Required: true Default: none Valid values: The same as the module-id specified in Appendix A for configuring a custom process.
+Path: ias-component/process-type id="start-parameters"

-Path: ias-component/process-type

 The module-id associates the process with a module.
 For Custom processes, this id has to match the module-id specified in Process Module Configuration for the Custom module.